JohnsonRodrigues/admin/README.md

 ]
 ```

 Also the [Select2](https://select2.github.io/) plugin is supported.
-If set to `true`, the necessary javascript CDN script tags will automatically be injected into the `adminlte::page.blade` file.
+If set to `true`, the necessary javascript CDN script tags will automatically be injected into the `metronic::page.blade` file.

 ```php
 'plugins' => [